Matthew-R-Lehnert/take-home-test/TrackProposal.md

 ### Course Learning Objectives
 ## 6. Transfer Learning and Pretrained Models in R
 ### Course Marketing Description
+Are you short on data and computational power to implement your amazing AI idea?
+Have no fear!
+Transfer Learning is here!
+The popularity of deep learning has given birth to many open source pretrained models that will do a lot heavy lifting for you.
+This course will introduce you to some of these models along with how to fine tune them to your specific problems.
 ### Course Learning Objectives